StormStreaming/stormlibrary-js/README.md

        * Basic configuration object
        */
       const streamConfig = {
-          configurationMode: "embedded",                   // "embedded" or "gateway", please check doc for more info
+          configurationMode: "gateway",                    // "embedded" or "gateway", please check doc for more info
           stream: {
               serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup {
                       host: "localhost",                   // host or ip to a storm streaming server instance
                       application: "live",                 // application name (can be configured in storm server settings)
-                      port: 80,                            // server port, usually 80 (non-ssl) or 443 (ssl)
+                      port: 8080,                          // server port, usually 80 (non-ssl) or 443 (ssl)
                       ssl: false                           // whenever SSL connection should be used or not }
               ],
-              sourceList: [
-                  {
-                      protocol: "storm",                   // either "storm" (stream was published to the server), or "rtmp".
-RTMP (external source)
-                      streamName: "test",                  // name of the stream },
-              ]
+              streamKey: "test"                            // streamkey
           },
           settings: {
               autoStart: true,                             // if true, video will start playing automatically, but will be muted too
               video: {
                   containerID: "videoHolder",              // name of the HTML container
                   aspectRatio: "16:9",                     // <video> element will scale to provided aspect-ratio.
 This parameter is optional and will overwrite "height" parameter as "width" will only be used for calculations
                   width: "100%",                           // <video> element width, can be either "px" or "%" (string), as (number) will always be "px" value.
 For % it'll auto-scale to parent container, },